 Why the Test is Performed

-Your doctor may order this test to see if your kidneys are working properly.
-It may also be ordered to check for certain conditions such as kidney infections, glomerular disease, and interstitial kidney disease.
+Your provider may order this test to see if your kidneys are working properly.
+It may also be ordered to check for certain conditions, such as:

 What Abnormal Results Mean